hyprwm/hyprland-wiki/pages/Getting Started/Installation.md

 Do note that `sudo make install` will copy the example .desktop file to `/usr/share/wayland-sessions/` directory, promptly overriding the existent .desktop file from previous installations.

-If you would like to move the file yourself, or if you find yourself running `sudo make install` frequently and overriding your previous .desktop file (which is definitely a case for NVIDIA users who run Hyprland through a wrapper script); you can use `sudo make cleaninstall`, which will do everything `sudo make install` does _except_ to copy the desktop file.
-You may use `sudo make cleaninstall` everytime you need to rebuild fromm source, which happens quite often as Hyprland receives active development.
+It's probably a good idea to run `sudo make cleaninstall` to update Hyprland later on, as it does not overwrite the desktop file.

 ### Meson